While many children still read traditional print media, their popularity is decreasing with the rise of ebooks and reading on electronic devices:

 To help your child use print media safely, CMCH recommends that you consider the following tips:

 - Approach your local public librarian for advice on what books to recommend to your child or teen.
 Librarians are trained to provide readers’ advisory services, and they can generate a list of age-appropriate book recommendations based on what your child has previously enjoyed reading, or based on your child’s interests in general.
-If your child is reluctant, or seems uninterested in reading, an e-reader may help him become interested in books and form a healthy reading habit.
+If your child is reluctant, or seems uninterested in reading, an e-reader may help them become interested in books and form a healthy reading habit.

 - Read book reviews and recommendations online.
 There are many sites that review books especially for children, and other general book recommendation sites like Good Reads that include a section for children’s literature.